Interpreter—a person trained to convey spoken or signed communications from one language to another. Interpretation services may be provided

 Rosita is 3 years, 8 months old.
 She came to the United States from Mexico 6 months ago with her parents and 1-year-old brother.
 Spanish is the language used at home.
 Five months ago, she enrolled in a Head Start preschool where only a few staff members speak Spanish.
 Many of the students also are native Spanish speakers.
 Three months after Rosita began preschool, her teacher referred her for a speech and language assessment.
 This is the first year that the SLP, who speaks only English, is providing services at this preschool.
 The SLP recently completed her clinical fellowship at a neighborhood school, and her mentor has moved out of state.
 The preschool director, also a monolingual English speaker, spent most of his long career at an elementary school where most students spoke only English.
 The SLP knows that she should not proceed without an interpreter.
 The school uses the teaching assistant, whose son attends the preschool, to assist with as-needed interpreting.
 The assistant is not a trained interpreter and is not comfortable with her own English skills.
 The SLP has taken her concerns to the director who, although sympathetic to the situation, is insistent that the SLP complete the evaluation.

 The administrators of Head Start programs are legally responsible for ensuring the appropriate provision of services per Title VI of the Civil Rights Act of 1964.
 Given that the SLP is monolingual, adherence to the law would call for working with the assistance of an interpreter.
 The law does not specify the training and/or qualifications of the interpreter.
-ASHA's Principle of Ethics I, Rule B. states that "individuals shall use every resource, including referral when appropriate, to ensure that high-quality service is provided.”
-In order to ensure that the SLP is meeting this requirement, the SLP may do two things: seek out a trained interpreter or provide training to the bilingual assistant to ensure high-quality services.
+ASHA's Principle of Ethics I, Rule B, states, “Individuals shall use every resource, including referral and/or interprofessional collaboration when appropriate, to ensure that quality service is provided.”
+In order to ensure that they are meeting this requirement, the SLP may do two things: (1) seek out a trained interpreter or (2) provide training to the bilingual assistant to ensure high-quality services.

 (as adapted from Chabon, Brown, Gildersleeve-Neumann, 2010)